 Establishing and Implementing Processes and Procedures for Identifying Exemplary Practices.
-The workload of the Commission staff, particularly during the pandemic, and the challenges posed by creating such a system were primary reasons for this project not moving from concept to implementation.
-Because of the continued need to address other immediate and persistent priorities such as those issues posed by the pandemic as well as the implementation of numerous new statewide initiatives implementing this effort at this time continues to not be feasible.
+In 2018-19, staff and the COA developed a process in which institutions that met the Commission's standards could have the ability to identify, for one or more programs, an area where the program has developed an exemplary practice.
+However, the workload of the Commission staff, particularly during the pandemic, and the challenges posed by creating such a system were primary reasons for this project not moving into implementation.
+Because of the continued need to address immediate and persistent needs posed by the pandemic as well as the implementation of numerous new statewide initiatives around educator preparation that will demand significant staff time and resources, implementing this effort at this time continues to not be feasible.
 Commission staff anticipates revisiting this topic with the Commission in late 2022.